Frequently Asked Questions

 Who is eligible for a Health Fund grant?

-The Health Fund makes grants to nonprofit organizations, local units of government, and the State of Michigan.
-Non-government applicants must be recognized by the IRS as a nonprofit organization, have a current certified financial audit or independently reviewed financial statements, and have at least one full-time employee.
+The Health Fund makes grants to nonprofit organizations, federally recognized Tribes, local units of government, and the State of Michigan.
+Applicants must be recognized by the IRS as a tax-exempt organization, have a current certified financial audit or independently reviewed financial statements, and have at least one paid FTE (e.g., one full-time employee or two half-time employees).
 Organizations do not need to be based in Michigan, but all project activities must occur in Michigan.
 Always refer to specific RFPs for further requirements and guidelines.

 What is excluded from funding?